Best YETI products and accessories | CNN Underscored

 Yeti Trailhead Dog Bed ($299.99; yeti.com)

 If you’re going to splurge on a dog bed, we’d recommend going big on the Yeti Trailhead Dog Bed.
 It’s got a removable pillow insert, meaning it’s really two beds in one.
-Its durable yet soft outer material can withstand your pup’s roughhousing, and it’s even machine washable.
+Its durable yet soft outer material can withstand your pup’s roughhousing, and it’s even machine-washable.

 Yeti Trailhead Camp Chair ($299.99; yeti.com)

-Perfect for the porch or backyard, this heavy duty camp chair is the pinnacle of comfort.
+Perfect for the porch or backyard, this heavy-duty camp chair is the pinnacle of comfort.
 With a supportive mesh fabric and included cup holder, you’ll be relaxing in style.
-We tested out this chair ourselves and, while we think it’s a little too heavy to be a must-have on every camping trip, it is extremely comfortable and a great buy if you have a semi-permanent place to put it like a backyard.
+We tested out this chair ourselves and, while we think it’s a little too heavy to be a must-have on every camping trip, it is extremely comfortable and a great buy if you have a semipermanent place to put it like a backyard.

 Yeti Lowlands Blanket ($199.99; yeti.com)

-This ultra large and durable blanket is a must if you love going on picnics.
+This ultra-large and durable blanket is a must if you love going on picnics.
 Its thick material has a waterproof bottom layer and a soft, insulated top so you can be comfortable on the ground even on the roughest terrain.

 Yeti bags